-Mediation is usually a cheaper and quicker process than going through the courts, but we recommend that you each retain separate solicitors to provide legal advice.
-This is particularly important if financial matters are involved in the mediation.
+Mediation is usually a cheaper and quicker process than going through the courts, we do however recommend that each party retain separate solicitors to provide legal advice.
+This is particularly important where financial matters are involved.

-The process starts with a meeting with Clare, usually on your own.
-This gives you an opportunity to discuss the process, and for Clare to assess the suitability of your case for mediation.
+The process starts with a meeting with our mediator, usually on your own.
+This gives you an opportunity to discuss the process, and for our mediator to assess the suitability of your case for mediation.